justmiles/bootstrapping-winblows/README.md

 4. Use the shell or open http://localhost:3000 for an integrated development environment

+## Updating to the latest

+1. Clone this repo

+2.
 ## Building your own NixOS WSL distribution

 Check out these resources: